CSIRCMERI/aiiot.github.io/content/authors/ankhi-goswami/_index.md

   url: http://cmeri.res.in

 # Short bio (displayed in user profile at end of posts)
-bio: Project associate at CSIR-CMERI, Durgapur
+bio: Project associate at CSIR-CMERI, Durgapur currently working at IIT Kgp

 interests:
   - Computer Vision